gthparch/macsim/tools/ocelot_installation_guide/README.md

 - **Important: Root inside the container has total access to the host too.
 Use it with caution.
 For development, use the user you created and use sudo for system commands.**
 - Docker will save the state if you exit.
 You can restart the container by calling sudo docker start container_id, followed by sudo docker attach container_id.
 Again, google or read up on docker documentation for these details.
 - The docker image is updated whenever someone pushes changes to our fork of gpuocelot on github.
 You'll have to do a docker pull to get the latest image when that happens.
+- gpuocelot needs gcc/g++ 4.6 for compilation.
+However, gpu applications that link against ocelot have better compatibility with gcc/g++ 4.4.
+- When you drop into the docker container, the default gcc/g++ version is set to 4.4 since the assumption is that you are using this container to generate traces.
+If you want to modify and recompile ocelot itself, you should change it to 4.6 first by calling "update-alternatives --set gcc "/usr/bin/gcc-4.6" && update-alternatives --set g++ "/usr/bin/g++-4.6" as the root user.
+Change it back to 4.4 before you compile your applications.

 # 2. Compile ocelot natively
 - Start with an Ubuntu 14.04 system, and mimic the steps from *apt-key adv* onwards in the dockerfile located at https://github.com/gthparch/gpuocelot/blob/master/docker/Dockerfile.